razamu15/cs_urg/Readme.txt

 redis, connect-redis, express-session

-to install the packages that ARE currently listed in the package.json just run npm install in the same directory, these are: express and mysql
+to install the packages that ARE currently listed in the package.json just run npm install in the same directory, these are: express, mysql & ejs

 the node_mysql,js file is just some testing on working with the mysql node js extensions and getting andlooping through the data.